boxyhq/website/success-stories/spike-boosts-time-to-market-and-enterprise-security-with-boxyhqs-sso-solution.md

 ## Long-Term Relationship

-The Spike.sh-BoxyHQ relationship is grounded in reliability, flexibility, an open-source ethos, and outstanding support.
+The Spike-BoxyHQ relationship is grounded in reliability, flexibility, an open-source ethos, and outstanding support.
 This partnership demonstrates how a solution should simply work, paving the way for future collaborations.

 In essence, Spike collaboration with BoxyHQ showcases the pivotal role SSO solutions can play in enhancing security, streamlining processes, and driving customer growth within the enterprise domain.
 The partnership underlines the potential of innovative technology to transform the operational landscape while fostering long-lasting relationships based on trust and shared values.